The HyperTexts

 "cold diatribes against delight" — Obviously I am aware that the poets of Eratosphere are not prudes.
 My poem is a satire and the object of its derision is not prudishness about visceral sex, but the thoughtless dismissal of the abstract goddess of love poetry, Erato, and of the word "love."

 "I met a strange composite being" — In "Little Gidding" the mature T. S. Eliot meets a man who seems to be a phantasmal composite of poets of the past: Swift, Yeats, Dante, perhaps others.
-In my poem the encountered being is the amalgam of WCW and some nameless, utterly forgotten Formalist who got snagged into the same grave for believing the same inane crap.
+In my poem the encountered being is the amalgam of WCW and some nameless, utterly forgotten Formalist who got snagged into the same literary grave for believing the same inane crap.

 "Tse-Tse" — Conrad Aiken’s pet name for T. S. Eliot.